A Beautiful Little Town in Panama Called Torio

 What To Do in Torio

 If you have the time and the means, I recommend a fishing trip out on the ocean.
-I have gone out with a good ol’ Kentucky gentleman named Jerry a few times, and his voyages have not disappointed.
+I have gone out with Scot many times, and each time is better than the last.

 Nothing is better than getting out onto the open ocean and taking in a big breath of fresh sea air.

-Along with his friend Alexi, Jerry loaded up the boat with sandwiches, beer, water, pop, and snacks and took us out onto the open ocean to catch Yellowfin tuna, Wahoo, and Dorado.
+Along with a captain and the boat loaded up with delicious sandwiches, beer, water, pop, and snacks from Katie, we head out onto the open ocean to catch Yellowfin tuna, Wahoo, and Dorado.
 It is just as much a sightseeing tour as a fishing trip, as the waters are very deep yet very close to shore.
 This area is also named the Tuna Coast — for good reason.

 Deep-sea fishing out of Torio is an amazing little adventure from a unique town that will feed your spirit and stomach!
-It’s one of my favorite little adventures when I am down there.
+It’s one of my favourite little adventures when I am down there.

 Amato and I are at the waterfalls in Torio.
 Photo courtesy of the author.